 Life is busy.
-Sometimes it seems every moment is planned or even overbooked at times.
-We schedule meetings, doctor appointments, social events, school events, reunions, paying the bills, gym time, and when we are going to buy groceries.
-How we spend our time where our priorities lie.
+Sometimes it seems every moment is planned or even overbooked at times!
+We schedule meetings, doctor appointments, social events, school events, reunions, paying the bills, gym time, and when to buy groceries.
+How we spend our time is a reflection of where our priorities lie.
 In relationships, there are times when sex is not on the priority list because everything else takes over.
 When the idea of scheduled sex comes up in therapy usually one partner is all in and the other partner has multiple objections.
-In this article, the couple outlines their experience trying to schedule time for sex over the course of the month and in their own way found it to be a success.
+In this article, the couple outlines their experience trying to schedule time for sex over the month and in their way found it to be a success.

 Some of the objections we hear to scheduling time for sex:

 - Sex shouldn’t be on the “to-do” list.

 - Sometimes I just don’t feel like it and if we schedule it and one of us doesn’t want to do it then the other will be angry or hurt.